 The Academy engages qualified pathologists who desire to connect with USCAP to serve on the Abstract Review Board (ARB) for a three-year term.
 More than 3,000 abstracts are submitted each year for potential inclusion in the USCAP Annual Meeting and over 2,000 are ultimately accepted.
 The ARB is responsible for the review and grading of these abstracts.
 The review process generally takes place for two weeks during early October and is performed online.
 Each reviewer is responsible for either all the abstracts in the assigned category or a subset of abstracts if the category receives a large number of submissions.
 USCAP requires that all abstracts receive four reviews.
-The work of the ARB is essential to ensure the educational content presented at USCAP’s Annual Meeting is of the highest quality.
-PDF
+The work of the ARB ensures that the educational content presented at USCAP’s Annual Meeting is of the highest quality.

 - Have at least 10 publications